 Connect Your Brands

 Connecting existing and new brands allows you to leverage your current business capabilities and apply them to the new market segments.
-For instance, Instagram provides a possibility to connect your account with the Facebook profile, thus allowing your friends to find you in the new app.
+For instance, Instagram provides a possibility to connect your account with your Facebook profile, thus allowing your friends to find you in the new app.
 The same strategy can be applied to other types of products.

 Enable Marketing Automation